waridh/waridh.github.io/docs/_notes/math_225/linear_alg_review.md

 ## Nullity of a Matrix

 Just the complement of the rank of a matrix.
-To find this, you simply have to subtract the number of columns with the rank of the matrix.
+To find this, you simply have to subtract the number of columns with the rank of the matrix, which is the same as saying subtracting the number of variables by the rank of the matrix.

+The nullity of a matrix represents the number of free parameters in the system.

 ## Basis